John 5:5

 What does John 5:5 mean?

 The Pool of Bethesda is described as a gathering place.
 With five roofed porches—colonnades—it would have been a popular place to escape the sun.
-It was also very close to the temple, making it an ideal place for beggars to sit, hoping for charity.
-Verse 3 described the number of people with disabilities in this area as "a multitude."
+It was also near the temple, making it an ideal place for beggars to sit, hoping for charity.
+The number of people with disabilities in this area was described as "a multitude" (John 5:3).

 According to this verse, the man Jesus is about to heal has been suffering for nearly forty years with his infirmity.
-Considering that average life expectancy then was shorter than it is today, this was literally a lifetime of suffering.
-The Bible doesn't give any specific explanation of the man's injury.
-Based on what Jesus says to the man later in the chapter (John 5:14), some speculate that his disability was the result of some personal sin.
-This might have been an injury, or a disease.
+Considering that more people died of illness and injury in the ancient world, this was literally a lifetime of suffering.
+The Bible doesn't explain the man's condition.
+Based on what Jesus says later (John 5:14), some speculate the man's disability was the result of a personal sin.
+This might have resulted in an injury or a disease.
 However, this is only speculation.

 Expand